 According to Law No 3/93, of 24 June 1993 (Lei dos Investimentos), tax incentives may be granted to investment or development projects in specific areas, by means of candidatures lodged through application to APIEX.

 These tax incentives are granted to investments in the following sectors/locations:

 In parallel with the tax incentives already mentioned, Laws No 27/2014 and 28/2014, both of 23 September 2014, have created tax incentives for the petroleum and mining industries respectively, providing access to a system of exemption from customs duties on imports of equipment for exploration and exploitation, provided this equipment is not produced in Mozambique, for a period of five financial years.

 The Mozambican Tax Benefits Law also establishes several tax benefits that are appealing for investors, such as tax credit for investment, an increase of deductible costs and technology tax benefits.

 Any situation of excessive indebtedness towards a non-resident related party may generate non-deductible interest in the proportion above which such excessive indebtedness is deemed to arise.

 Interest in those conditions will be excessive whenever the amounts lent by related non-resident entities exceed more than twice the value of a resident borrower’s equity.

-The transfer pricing regime of Mozambique, in force since 1 January 2018, was approved by Decree No 70/2017, of 6 December 2017, and applies to tax residents (including permanent establishments) subject to Mozambican personal income tax or Mozambican corporate income tax within the scope of transactions with related parties, whether they are residents or non-residents for tax purposes.
+The transfer pricing regime of Mozambique has been in force since 1 January 2018.
+It was approved by Decree No 70/2017, of 6 December 2017, and applies to tax residents (including permanent establishments) subject to Mozambican personal income tax or Mozambican corporate income tax within the scope of transactions with related parties, whether they are residents or non-residents for tax purposes.

-In order for there to be related parties, one entity/individual shall, namely:
+In order for there to be related parties, one entity/individual shall:

 Furthermore, specific rules are foreseen for arrangements that commonly occur between corporate groups, such as cost-sharing arrangements and intra-group services agreements.